Cheshunt: Rail

 Cheshunt railway station is served by both Greater Anglia and London Overground services.
 The station lies on the West Anglia Main Line and the Lea Valley lines, and has regular services to London Liverpool Street via Tottenham Hale and Seven Sisters, as well as northbound services to Hertford East, Bishop's Stortford, and Cambridge.
 The station is located in London fare zone 8, facilitating convenient travel within the Greater London area.

 In 2024, the London Overground line serving Cheshunt was officially renamed the Weaver line as part of a network-wide rebranding initiative.

-Cheshunt is also proposed to be a stop on the future Crossrail 2 route, a planned north-east to south-west London railway.
-The project includes upgraded services and accessibility improvements at the station.

 Road

-Cheshunt is strategically positioned along the A10, also known locally as the Great Cambridge Road, which connects the town to Junction 25 of the M25 motorway, Central London, Hertford, and Cambridge.
+The A10, also known locally as the Great Cambridge Road, connects the town to Junction 25 of the M25 motorway, Central London, Hertford, and Cambridge.
 The A10 serves as a north-south corridor through Hertfordshire.

 Bus

 Cheshunt is served by a variety of commercial and Hertfordshire County Council-supported bus services.
 Routes connect the town to Waltham Cross, Hoddesdon, Broxbourne, Hertford, Harlow, Potters Bar, and Waltham Abbey.
-Operators include Arriva Shires & Essex, Centrebus, Metroline, Sullivan Buses, and Vectare.
+Operators include Arriva Shires & Essex, Centrebus, Metroline, and Sullivan Buses.